gambitph/Stackable/readme.txt

 == Changelog ==

+= 2.13.2 =
+* Fixed: Accordion SEO issue with heading levels
+* Fixed: Blocks didn't re-render when some props changed
+* Fixed: Don't show number spacing for some layouts

 = 2.13.1 =
 * Fixed: Blog posts block load more button stopped working
 * Fixed: Number box alignment does not apply for some layouts